Your Local Home Service Pros

 How does hard water affect my appliances?

 Any appliance that uses water can be damaged by hard water.
-Appliances most impacted by hard water are your water heater, dishwasher and washing machine and coffee maker.
+Appliances most impacted by hard water are your water heater, dishwasher, washing machine and coffee maker.

 What should I do if I have hard water in my home?